evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_GTX_4MOTION/_index.md

 ## Performance

-With overboost, the Volkswagen ID.4 GTX 4MOTION has a maximum power of 250KW (340hp).
-Without overboost, it is 210KW (286hp).
-The torque is 679nm with overboost and 545 without overboost.
+With overboost, the Volkswagen ID.4 GTX 4MOTION has a maximum power of 250 KW (340 hp / 286 bhp).
+Without overboost, it is 210 KW (286 hp / 335 bhp).
+The torque is 679 nm with overboost and 545 without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 5,5 seconds with overboost and 6,7 seconds without overboost.
 The top speed is 180 km/h.

 ## Battery, range, and charging